imrodriguez/Drupal-React-JAMStack/README.md

 # A enviroment of JAM Stack with Drupal and ReactJS on Docker

-Technologies
+What is this?
 ========
-  - Drupal
-  - Apache
-  - PHP
-  - ReactJS
-  - Docker
+  - Is a boilerplate of a project with Drupal headless and ReactJS (You can use another frontend framework if you needed), a prove of concept of JAM stack with Drupal and a repo that you can clone, run and code.

 Configuration
 ========
-  - Copy .env.example to .env and modify it if needed.
+  - Copy .env.example to .env and modify it.

 Install
 ========